-As mentioned in yesterday’s post here, going forward during the lockdown, we will include one of our past videos as the “main photo” each day with a link to the date the video was originally posted.
+As mentioned in yesterday’s post here, in the future, during the lockdown, we will include one of our past videos as the “main photo” each day with a link to the date the video was initially posted.

 |Beautiful orchid we spotted in our travels from this post.|